Why Do Fireflies Glow? Learn About Lightning Bugs

 • Fireflies don’t come out until the warmth of spring, so wait until the spring and summer months of May, June, and July to search for them.

 One downside to firefly watching is that mosquitoes also like the same conditions.
-Unfortunately, some common methods of deterring mosquitoes (like using a pesticide) also kill fireflies and are another reason for their decline.
+Unfortunately, some common methods of deterring mosquitoes (like using a pesticide) also kill fireflies, another reason for their decline.

 How to Attract Fireflies to Your Yard